StephenRoddy/stephenroddy.github.io/projects/AI_MUS/AI_MUS.md

 - [Signal to Noise Loops](https://stephenroddy.github.io/projects/s2nl/s2nl_project)
 - [Indices on the Body](https://stephenroddy.github.io/projects/indices/indices_audio)

+##### Whispering Signals

+The musical loops on this track were generated using 3Def3Lep an LSTM-based machine learning model trained on a similar corpus of materials to those explored on 30 Epoch Opus: MIDI renderings of the tracks from Def Leppard's 1987 classic Hysteria.
+For some reason, the model produces excellent musical information for experimental and ambient compositions.

+In this iteration of the model, additional musical parameters were captured from the original dataset and the result was mapped to looping musical structures.

+The sounds here involve a mixture of purely digital sound synthesis using a variety of techniques, processed samples, and re-synthesized samples.
+The final composition is quiet and delicate.

+<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=4081177415/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=514950703/transparent=true/" seamless><a href="https://stephenroddy.bandcamp.com/album/signal-to-noise-loops-compilation">Signal to Noise Loops - Compilation by Stephen Roddy</a></iframe>

+##### Loopscape #1

+Layers of atmospheric drones loop over one another in this richly detailed tour through a cybernetic soundscape.
+Waves of noise swell and crash over the sonic landscape revealing the delicate musical lamentations suspended just below the surface.
+A sense of awe and longing permeates the piece making for an other-worldly listening experience.

+This piece was created with signal, noise, and generative AI methods in mind once again.
+There are no sonification methods this time around.
+After experimenting with the MusicVAE model to produce some lackluster, materials I reverted back to my own 3Def3Lep model to produce musical information that better suits the style of the project and my own personal taste.
+Materials produced by the model were mapped to sound using a variety of sound synthesis routines in Reaktor.
+These materials were then heavily processed using techniques similar to my earlier collections of works Stardust Sonata and the other pieces here that experiment with timbre and texture: 61years and Soma.
+This time, however, the harmonic information across the frequency spectra of both channels (which I was thinking of as the signal coming through from the original generative model) was split from the noise information.

+The noise information was then processed using the 'extensive structures' methodology I developed on earlier works.
+I then composed these elements to create the finished piece.
+The result is a kind of journey through a meditative soundscape composed of loops of signal and noise that sometimes interlock and evolve together and at other points fall into contrast with one another.
+It represents a return to an exploration of signals and noise, on both the timbral and texture levels with structures derived from a generative AI model.

+<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=4081177415/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=2724687699/transparent=true/" seamless><a href="https://stephenroddy.bandcamp.com/album/signal-to-noise-loops-compilation">Signal to Noise Loops - Compilation by Stephen Roddy</a></iframe>

 ### CV & ML Techniques for Gestural Interaction in Live Music Performance & Installation

 The second phase of the project explored computer vision (CV) and ML techniques for gestural control of performance systems (UAVs: drones, and music/sound synthesis).
 My colleagues and I at the Department of Electrical and Electronic Engineering TCD, designed and built a gestural control interface that could be used to control the flight of a drone.